arcus/education_modules/docs.md

 @end
 ```

+Required for all modules.

-Not a strict requirement or pre-requisite but notes how knowledge in this module will prepare the user for other concepts.
+Notes how knowledge in this module will prepare the user for other concepts.

 Note that `sets_you_up_for` and `depends_on_knowledge_available_in` do not need to be symmetric, i.e. it's fine for `module_a` to list that it sets you up for `module_b` without `module_b` also saying it depends on knowledge availabe in `module_a`.